Efficient energy use: Building design

-Buildings are an important field for energy efficiency improvements around the world because of their role as a major energy consumer.
-However, the question of energy use in buildings is not straightforward as the indoor conditions that can be achieved with energy use vary a lot.
-The measures that keep buildings comfortable, lighting, heating, cooling and ventilation, all consume energy.
-Typically the level of energy efficiency in a building is measured by dividing energy consumed with the floor area of the building which is referred to as specific energy consumption or energy use intensity:

-However, the issue is more complex as building materials have embodied energy in them.
-On the other hand, energy can be recovered from the materials when the building is dismantled by reusing materials or burning them for energy.
-Moreover, when the building is used, the indoor conditions can vary resulting in higher and lower quality indoor environments.
-Finally, overall efficiency is affected by the use of the building: is the building occupied most of the time and are spaces efficiently used — or is the building largely empty?
-It has even been suggested that for a more complete accounting of energy efficiency, specific energy consumption should be amended to include these factors:

-Thus a balanced approach to energy efficiency in buildings should be more comprehensive than simply trying to minimize energy consumed.
-Issues such as quality of indoor environment and efficiency of space use should be factored in.
-Thus the measures used to improve energy efficiency can take many different forms.
-Often they include passive measures that inherently reduce the need to use energy, such as better insulation.
-Many serve various functions improving the indoor conditions as well as reducing energy use, such as increased use of natural light.

 A building's location and surroundings play a key role in regulating its temperature and illumination.
 For example, trees, landscaping, and hills can provide shade and block wind.
 In cooler climates, designing northern hemisphere buildings with south facing windows and southern hemisphere buildings with north facing windows increases the amount of sun (ultimately heat energy) entering the building, minimizing energy use, by maximizing passive solar heating.
 Tight building design, including energy-efficient windows, well-sealed doors, and additional thermal insulation of walls, basement slabs, and foundations can reduce heat loss by 25 to 50 percent.

 Dark roofs may become up to 39 °C (70 °F) hotter than the most reflective white surfaces.
 They transmit some of this additional heat inside the building.
 US Studies have shown that lightly colored roofs use 40 percent less energy for cooling than buildings with darker roofs.
 White roof systems save more energy in sunnier climates.
 Advanced electronic heating and cooling systems can moderate energy consumption and improve the comfort of people in the building.